jerostax/Node-React_Emaily_App/README.md

 ## 4 - Nodemon <a name="nodemon"></a>

-### 4.1 - Install Nodemon to atomatically restart our server
+### 4.1 - Install Nodemon to automatically restart our server

 ```
   npm install --save nodemon